 The alignment of national policies, efforts and capacities is done using a set of instruments, of which the EU Framework Programmes are most familiar.
 Specific instruments for joint programming include: ERA-NETs, Joint Programming Initiatives, Article 185 Initiatives and the European Joint Programme Cofund (EJP).

 Apart from instruments specifically designed to facilitate joint programming, a variety of supporting actions have been put in place at the European and national level.
 All these actions focus on exchange of information, learning from each other and creating a better understanding of the concept op joint planning and it’s do’s and don’ts.
 At EU level, the European Research Area Committee (ERAC) and its high-level working group on joint programming (GPC) are guide the process.
 All Member States and the European Commission are part of the GPC.
 This working group has initiated the ten current Joint Programming Initiatives, developed guidelines and framework conditions for joint programming and alignment and continues to improve these guidelines.
 The GPC also stimulated mutual learning between Member States.
-Its most recent action is the Mutual Learning Exchange (MLE) on alignment and interoperability of research programmes: National Coordination.
-Examples of peer-to-peer learning networks are JPI’s to Co-Work, ERA-LEARN 2020 and PLATFORM.
+One of their actions is the Mutual Learning Exchange (MLE) on alignment and interoperability of research programmes: National Coordination.
+Examples of peer-to-peer learning networks are PLATFORM, ERA-LEARN 2020 and JPI’s to Co-Work.
 At national level the Dutch Joint Programming platform offers a forum for JPI coordinators and participants to exchange information between the Dutch JPI’s.